CaptainChicky/Shitty-Python-Neural-Net/README.md

 # Todo
  - [x] Make the someActivationFunction.derivative thing work instead of manually setting it in layers
     - now automatically detects and sets derivatives
-2. ~~Instead of MSE cost, use cross entropy~~ ✅ DONE - added cost_function parameter with MSE, MAE, Binary Cross-Entropy, and Categorical Cross-Entropy support
+ - [x] Instead of MSE cost, use cross entropy
+    - added `cost_function` parameter with MSE, MAE, and bin/cat CE options
-3. ~~Perhaps instead of tanh as the output layer activation function, use softmax, or maybe even sigmoid~~ ✅ DONE - output activation is no longer hardcoded, defaults to tanh but can be overridden with softmax, sigmoid, or any activation
+ - [x] Perhaps instead of tanh as the output layer activation function, use softmax, or maybe even sigmoid
+    - output activation is no longer hardcoded, defaults to tanh but can be overridden with softmax, sigmoid, or any activation
-4. ~~Allow the training to choose a certain subset of the total data to train with for a single epoch~~ ✅ DONE - added `samples_per_epoch` parameter to randomly sample a subset each epoch
+ - [x] Allow the training to choose a certain subset of the total data to train with for a single epoch
+    - added `samples_per_epoch` parameter to randomly sample a subset each epoch
-5. ~~Optimize double forward propagation in training~~ ✅ DONE - backprop now returns both gradients and predictions so backprop doesn't have to run twice
+ - [x] Optimize double forward propagation in training
+    - backprop now returns both gradients and predictions so during training, backprop doesn't have to run twice
-6. ~~Allow custom alpha values for leaky relu (currently hardcoded to 0.01)~~ ✅ DONE - now supports activation_params dict for all parametric activations, and weight_init_params/bias_init_params for initializers
+ - [x] Allow custom alpha values for leaky relu (currently hardcoded to 0.01)
+    - now supports activation_params dict for all parametric activations, and weight_init_params/bias_init_params for initializers

 # Known Issues
+If you set...
-If you set the learning rate too high (>0.001), too high of a clipping barrier (haven't tested but its a given because when I didn't clip, it just killed itself), or initialize layer weights to be too large (I initially did it with a normal distr mean0 and std1, but I had to lower the std), this network will diverge due to exploding gradients.
-This is a common issue with neural networks, and is usually solved by clipping the network or by using a lower learning rate.
-It's quite odd that such a small network will diverge, especially when the gradient technically is already clipped at 1 due to the implementation of leaky relu, but whatever lmao.
+ - the learning rate too high (>0.001)
+ - too high of a clipping barrier (haven't tested but its a given because when I didn't clip, it just killed itself)
+ - or initialize layer weights to be too large (I initially did it with a normal distr mean0 and std1, but I had to lower the std)

+the network will diverge due to vanishing or exploding gradients (see `/docs/GRADIENT_ANALYSIS.md` for additional details).
+This apparently is a common issue with neural networks, and is usually solved by clipping the network or by using a lower learning rate.

-**He/Xavier initialization requires normalized data!** If you use `weight_init='he'` or `weight_init='xavier'` with unnormalized data (e.g., raw RGB 0-255), the large inputs × large weights = exploding activations and training fails (cost stuck at 1.0 or NaN).
+**He/Xavier initialization requires normalized data!** If you use `weight_init='he'` or `weight_init='xavier'` with unnormalized data (e.g., raw RGB 0-255), the large inputs × large weights = exploding activations and training fails.
 Either normalize your data first (divide RGB by 255.0 to get 0-1 range), or use `weight_init='normal', weight_init_params={'std': 0.01}` as a workaround (not ideal but works).

-Since the total possible training dataset is just 256<sup>3</sup> possible inputs, the network may overfit.
+If the overall dataset size, the network may overfit.
+For example, the RGB classification problem has only 256<sup>3</sup> possible inputs.
 Use `samples_per_epoch` to train on a random subset each epoch for regularization (see Training section below).

-The neural network is undertrained for values near (0, 0, 0) and (255, 255, 255) so it will output incorrect answers.
-This is likely due to the way how I've generated my data, but whatever lmao.
+I don't know if a supposed "grokking" phenomenon would occur, so further testing is needed.

 # Usage
 Run the main scripts lmao and change them as you'd like to make your own neural net.